 Serving North King and South Snohomish, counties and the surrounding communities

 Any interested party may ask the Superior Court to appoint a guardian and does so by filing a petition.
 Petitioning parties do not need to act as guardian themselves and may ask that someone else be appointed.
-If the court decides that a guardianship is appropriate, it will enter an order.
+If the court decides that a guardianship is appropriate it will enter an order.

 Ivy Law Group has helped clients obtain guardianships for minor children, elderly adults, and mentally disabled adults.
-It can be extremely difficult to watch a loved one lose the ability to make decisions for herself or to worry about the fate of a child.
+It can be extremely difficult to watch a loved one lose the ability to make decisions for him or herself or to worry about the fate of a child.
 We are here to help concerned individuals be proactive and ensure that their loved ones are taken care of and protected through the assistance of a guardian.